ThorTaro/TappableLine/README.md

-# Idea: How to enable recognize tap line easily (extension recognize tap area)
+# Swift: The idea how to exend the area that recognize the line tapped

 ## Overview
 If you draw the line from pointA to pointB simply by using UIBezierPath in Swift, you maybe use